-1. If the Commission determines that the application and the ~~A~~applicant meet the criteria set out in regulation 13, it shall recommend approval of the Plan of Work to the Council.
+1. If the Commission determines that the application and the Applicant meet the criteria set out in regulation 13, it shall recommend approval of the Plan of Work to the Council.

 [1.
 Alt.
-The Commission ~~may shall~~ recommend approval of a proposed Plan of Work if the Plan of Work ~~[fully]~~ complies with all requirements stipulated in regulation 13, and ~~[Alt.
-1]~~ the Commission has sufficient information to determine that all requirements in regulation 13 have been met~~[Alt.
-2 and that there is sufficient, verifiable supporting information to confirm compliance with those requirements]~~.]
+The Commission may shall recommend approval of a proposed Plan of Work if the Plan of Work fully complies with all requirements stipulated in regulation 13, and [Alt.
+1] the Commission has sufficient information to determine that all requirements in regulation 13 have been met[Alt.
+2 and that there is sufficient, verifiable supporting information to confirm compliance with those requirements].]